ImanGurey/GifTastic/README.md

 *Overview
 In this assignment, we used the GIPHY API to make a dynamic web page that populates with gifs of our choice.

+Click on the following link to preview the completed assignment.

 *Built With

 *HTML5